◯ ◯ ◯

 About:

-i-DAT’s Research and Collective share an ambition to engage people in thinking deeper and differently about how they intertwingle with data and computational systems in an increasingly technologically mediated world.
+i-DAT’s mission is to engage people in thinking deeper and differently about how they intertwingle with data and computational systems in an increasingly technologically mediated world.

 i-DAT’s past, present and future is intimately entangled with a suite of undergraduate and postgraduate programmes at the University of Plymouth.
-BSc MediaLab Arts (1992) and MSc Digital Futures (2000) provided the foundations for BA/BSc Digital Media Design/BA/BSc Internet Design/BA Game Arts & Design/MRes Digital Art & Technology.
-Ctrl+Alt+Del seeks a greater synthesis and entanglement with these programmes, their activities and evolution.
+BSc MediaLab Arts (1992) and MSc Digital Futures (2000) provided the foundations for BA/BSc Digital Media Design/BA/BSc Internet Design/BA Game Arts & Design /MA Game Design / MA Experience Design.
+Future History supports a synthesis, evolution and entanglement with these programmes, their activities, and our alumni.

 Over the last 20+ years i-DAT has had a syncretic relationship with Roy Ascott’s Planetary Collegium (& its CAiiA (Centre for Advanced Inquiry in the Interactive Arts), STAR (Science Technology and Art Research) and CAiiA-STAR manifestations).